 He was scribbling and drawing figures after figures when he stood and took out some crayons.
 He grabbed the yellow and began coloring the image with it.
 My friend paused out of her work and tried to help her son out.
 He pointed into the image with a circle and some ray-like structures.
 The son pointed on the image and proudly announced, “I will color this yellow!”
 My friend hurriedly said, “No, son, it should be red,” thinking of the fruit they munched out last night.
 The son insisted in disagreement, “Mama, yellow is the color of the sun!”

 This story happened a year ago.
 Yesterday, I had the chance to join the two in watching television while eating the rambutan fruit.
 My friend remembered the drawing which her son did.
 She took it out and pointed to that image in yellow color.
 She then asked her son what the image was.
 Hali, now three-year old and grinning, answered, “Rambutan.”
 The two of them looked at each other and burst into laughter.

 A child’s innocence never ceases to amaze us.
 Thought about any special moments between you and your child?
-Do write in to our parenting websites and tell us how you feel!
+Do write in to our parenting website and tell us how you feel!

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.